-The Snack Sack is a mutual aid group that supports black and brown families facing food insecurity with snacks and other essentials.
+The Snack Sack is a mutual aid group that supports underrepresented families facing food insecurity with snacks and other essentials.
 Founded by Chamieka House-Osuya in April 2020, The Snack Sack fills the gap created when kids were suddenly forced to stay home as a result of the COVID-19 pandemic instead of attending school, where many of them got their meals.
 The Snack Sack relies on peer-to-peer mutual aid, with contributions going toward meeting immediate needs in families facing food, housing, medical, safe harbor, and other insecurities as a direct result of systemic racial oppressions.
 Read more about our foundational pillars.

 Meet the team

 Chamieka House-Osuya is the founder of The Snack Sack.
 She has a long history of being a community champion and advocate for those in need, especially children.
 Her career background is in education administration and social work.
 She is a court appointed special advocate (CASA) and a big sister in Big Brothers Big Sisters of America.
 She was a foster and is now an adoptive parent.
 Chamieka was born and raised in Madison, Wisconsin, and now lives with her partner and wonderful children in Texas, where she is pursuing her Master’s degree.

 Chamieka House-Osuya is a dedicated child, family, and community advocate.
 She is skilled in community outreach, crisis management, and relationship building.